History

 2 2008

-The NIH awarded a $34-million, five-year CTSA grant to The Ohio State University and Nationwide Children’s Hospital to fund the CCTS.
+The NIH awarded a $34-million, five-year CTSA grant to The Ohio State University and Nationwide Children’s Hospital to fund the CTSI.
 Among the largest research grants in the university’s history, the CTSA award was a team effort based on the clinical and translational research enterprise, training programs, informatics capabilities, trans-disciplinary collaborations and partnerships with private and public organizations.

 3 2013